jeras/TCB/doc/TCB.md

 When constructing subsets, please consider other protocols (AXI-Stream, ...) which might be more appropriate.

-To connect a managers and a subordinates with a differing set of optional signals, an adapter is needed which would provide:
+To connecting a manager and a subordinate with differing sets of optional signals, an adapter is needed which would provide:
 - a default for outputs and
 - a handler for inputs.